13 ft by 20 ft steel Pergola with Clay Tiles Roof

 Fabrication of front trellis truss:

-Inserting and Welding of the rear to front 1.5 inch by 2.5 inch beams to the 4 inch square pipes:
+Inserting and Welding of cross-truss 1 to the 4 inch square pipes:

-Welding of the second rear to front beam on the hanging support.
-Provided a spacer at the bottom to ensure this beam is at the same vertical height as the other three:
+Welding of the cross-truss 2 on the hanging support.
+Provided a spacer at the bottom to ensure this cross-truss is at the same vertical height as the other three:

-Placed the horizontal pipes for supporting clay roof tiles with it’s 1.5 inch side perpendicular to the rear to front beams as strength achieved is multiple times higher than having the 0.75 inch side perpendicular to the beam.
+Placed the horizontal pipes for supporting clay roof tiles with it’s 1.5 inch side perpendicular to the cross-trusses as strength achieved is multiple times higher than having the 0.75 inch side perpendicular to the beam.
+This was necessary because typically cross-trusses are spaced 5 ft apart but in this case, they were as high as 7.5ft apart.

 Painted the structure with Nippon Smoke grey enamel.

 Added triangulation to the front truss to make it truly trellis structure.
-Also added additional pillar at the center as required to handle the one ton load of the clay tiles:
+Also added additional pillar post at the center to support front truss as required to handle the 1.2 tonne load of the clay tiles: